 Most screenings are in Lowrimore Auditorium at 3:30 p.m. and 7:30 p.m. on selected Tuesdays of the academic year.
-More information can be found in the University's cultural events calendar, which is distributed throughout campus and available online.
+More

 INSTRUCTIONAL RESOURCES

 CAMPUS TECHNOLOGY

 In addition to technology services and support for administrative and media functions, Campus Technology also provides technology services and resources to support faculty and students in the instructional and research missions of the University.
 Campus Technology works with the Rogers Library, Cauthen Educational Media Center, and several academic departments to provide services and support for the computer labs strategically located around campus.